Seahawks receiver DK Metcalf showing he’s wise beyond his years

 “A lot of stuff,’’ he said.
 “Ran routes better, blocked better, caught the ball better.
 My run after the catch could have been better so a lot of things I could have done better.’’

-The only real negatives were two penalties — one a hold (on a third-and-17 play that was declined) and the other for offensive pass interference when he manhandled Cincy cornerback William Jackson III (also declined, coming on an incomplete pass on third down).

-Interference is a particular emphasis this year and Metcalf said he knows that with his physical style he’s likely to be involved in a lot of plays where officials will be keeping a close eye.
+The only real negatives were two penalties — one a hold and the other offensive pass interference.
+Interference is a particular emphasis in the league this year, and Metcalf said he knows that with his physical style he’s likely to be involved in a lot of plays where officials will be keeping a close eye.

-“I’m starting to know that they are calling OPI a lot more so just got to change my game to the rules,’’ he said.
+“I’m starting to know that they are calling OPI (offensive pass interference) a lot more so just got to change my game to the rules,’’ he said.
 “I know I’ve got a lot of strength that most receivers don’t have, so just got to adapt and change with the game.’’

 But if there remains some learning to be done, Metcalf is showing he’s already well ahead of the curve.